A starter’s guide to the five ways to fly by private jet: Full Ownership, Fractional Ownership, Jet Cards, On-Demand Charter, Shared Flights.

 Generally, you are locked for three years, and there are penalties for exiting before five years.

-If your provider fails, you may also receive extra bills—money owed to service providers for your specific aircraft that has yet to be paid.
+Also, if your provider fails, you may receive extra bills—money owed to service providers for your specific aircraft that has yet to be paid.

-Hiring a professional broker and an experienced aviation attorney is highly recommended.
+Hiring an experienced aviation attorney is highly recommended.

 READ: Jet It Lessons: What happens when your private jet provider fails?